If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |El Paso County|

-Colorado Springs is situated at an altitude of 6,035 ft (1,840 m) in El Paso County.
+Colorado Springs is situated at an elevation of 6,035 ft (1,840 m) in El Paso County.
 Colorado Springs was founded in 1871 because of its scenic surroundings.
 It became especially oppular with British visitors and even received the nickname 'Little London'.
 Gold was found in nearby Cripple Creek in 1891 and remained an important factor for Colorado Spring's economy until 1917 when the United States went for silver for its coinage.
 Aftert hat the town again emphasized on tourism.
 The military presence began in 1942 with the opening of Fort Carson.
 The US Air Force chose Colorado Springs for its Academy in the 1950s.
 During the following 30 years, the Peterson, Cheyenne Mountains and Falcon Air Bases were opened.
 Colorado Spring also is the seat of the North American Aerospace Command Center (NORAD).
 With a oppulation of about 320,000 it is the largest community of El Paso County and also is the county seat.

 The small picture on the tumbler shows the Rocky Mountain Columbine (Aquilegia caerulea), the state flower of Colorado.